 Starches Are Packed With Carbs and Not Keto-Friendly

 Starches, like potatoes, are high in carbohydrates and do not fit in a keto low carb plan.
+Foods high in carbs are some of the most addictive foods in the world.
 Eating these foods on the keto diet will quickly take you over your daily limit.

 - Sweet potato

 Grains, such as found in bread and pasta, are high in carbs and will quickly take you over your daily limit.
 There are many recipes available for healthy, keto-friendly bread and pasta to replace in your diet, allowing you to feel like you are having carbs while still keeping your net carbs within range.